Estimating Conditional Distributions with Neural Networks using R package deeptrafo: The package

 \section{The package}

-Package \pkg{\deeptrafo} builds upon \pkg{tensorflow} as a fitting engine and \pkg{deepregression} for setting up deep conditional transformation models.
+Package \pkg{\deeptrafo} builds upon \pkg{tensorflow} as a fitting engine and \pkg{deepregression} for setting up structured model terms such as linear effects or splines within a neural network.
+In contrast to \pkg{deepregression}, which implements models with parametric families and individual additive predictors, \pkg{\deeptrafo} supports more complicated computations such as in \eqref{eq:trafo}.
+This is exposed to the user via \pkg{\deeptrafo}'s formula interface.
 In \pkg{\deeptrafo{}}, response, interacting, and shifting terms are represented as \cls{formula} objects and correspond to the bases in \eqref{eq:trafo}.
-Internally, a \code{processor} is defined for each model term, which evaluates its basis functions and optional penalties.
+Internally, a \code{processor} is defined for each model term, which evaluates its basis functions and optional penalties via \pkg{deeptrafo} internal, \pkg{mgcv}, or \pkg{keras}/\pkg{tensorflow} functions.
 For instance, for a continuous response, a polynomial basis in Bernstein form and its derivatives are set up by default (\cf Table~\ref{tab:mods}).
-Package \pkg{\deeptrafo{}} can include terms modeled by user-specified neural network architectures for the interacting and shifting terms (see Figure~\ref{fig:extrafo} and Figure~\ref{fig:deeptrafo}).
+The corresponding basis functions are implemented in \pkg{\deeptrafo}.
+Package \pkg{\deeptrafo} can include terms modeled by user-specified neural network architectures for the interacting and shifting terms (see Figure~\ref{fig:extrafo} and Figure~\ref{fig:deeptrafo}).
+When initializing the model using such a formula-based call, the model is internally translated to \pkg{tensorflow} computations using a computational graph.
 In the end, a single end-to-end trainable neural network is set up, which may contain different neural network components for different terms in the interacting or shifting predictor.
 Together with the supplied \code{latent_distr} $\pZ$, the DCTM is fully specified and its parameters can be estimated by minimizing the NLL via stochastic gradient descent (SGD).
+Since the DCTM has internally been translated to a model from \pkg{tensorflow}, the optimization can be done using the \pkg{keras} API, which implements the SGD routine with many choices for adaptive learning rates while providing training metrics without requiring users to define training loops for parameter updates.
 An appropriate last-layer transformation ensures monotonicity constraints of the interacting model term in the response.
-Each step in the \deeptrafo{} workflow is highly customizable, \eg custom functions for basis evaluation (Appendix~\ref{app:basis}), custom last-layer transformations, and general-purpose optimization routines (Section~\ref{sec:ontram}), such as SGD with adaptive learning rates, can be supplied.